Galfy1/ros2-droneswarm-hw-ws/README.md

     - (if you had docker engine running in Windows before starting WSL, you need to close the docker engine, and then restart WSL using “WSL --shutdown”)
     - (you can check if your WSL is using Windows or Linux Docker Engine by typing “docker info” and looking for the “operating system” line.
 If it says “: Docker Desktop”, its using the Windows Docker Engine)

+## Miscellaneous Notes
+- If you get "credential" issues while running the bash scripts, try running them with sudo.
+If that does not work: in ~/.docker/config.json change credsStore to credStore.